8 Factors to Consider When Choosing a Hybrid Cloud Computing Model

 - 56% feel they have the level of support needed from leadership and the organization as a whole to develop/improve skills needed to better manage a hybrid environment

-These factors are indeed important, and they align with our 8 factors for determining if a hybrid cloud computing model is the best for your organization.
-Those are:
+These results align with the eight factors you can use to determine if a hybrid cloud computing model is the best for your organization.
+These include:

 - Initial Investment – The initial investments for each deployment option vary.
 One of our previous blogs provides a comprehensive financial comparison of private and public cloud deployments and the expected ROI to understand how this initial IT investment can pay off in the long run.

 - Amount of Data – How much data are you planning on storing in the cloud?
-Remember, with a public cloud you’ll pay per GB, but with a private cloud you’ll need to purchase your resources.
+With a public cloud you’ll pay per GB, but with a private cloud you’ll need to purchase your resources upfront.

 - Longevity of Data – How long will you need to store your data?
-Are there industry requirements that dictate how long you need to store data?
+Are there industry or government requirements that dictate how long you need to store certain data sets?

 - Required Performance – What do you need your IT infrastructure to do and how well does it need to be done?
-If you’re in need of computing resources as a core, mission-critical business function, then each option needs to be weighed accordingly.
+If you’re in need of computing resources as a core, mission-critical business function, then you need to weigh each option accordingly.